 Microwave radio signals require a clear path between your antenna and our access antenna.
 Using binoculars on a clear day, it is relatively easy to determine if visual line-of-sight exists between two points that may be many miles apart.
 If you cannot achieve visual line-of-sight it is unlikely that you can achieve radio line-of-sight.
 The most common cause is too many large trees in the path.
 Even if you can get visual line-of-sight that doesn't mean you can achieve radio line-of-sight.
 Radio signals do not travel in a tiny beam like light does, radio signals spread out into an area knows as the Fresnel (pronounced fra-nell) zone.
 If there is visual line-of-sight, but an object is blocking the lower half of the Fresnel zone, there will be a reduction of about 50% of the signal which may mean that there is not enough signal to make it work.

-We will show this with a few simple diagrams where the access antenna is on the top of the grain elevator leg on the silos at the right, and your house is on the left with the obstruction, also known as a tree, in the middle.
+We will show this with a few simple diagrams where the access antenna is on the top of the grain elevator leg on the silos at the right, and your house is on the left with the obstruction, in this case a tree, in the middle.
 The dark blue line represents the visual line-of-sight, and the shaded area represents the fresnel zone of the radio line-of-sight.

 An example of visual line-of-sight: (You can just see the access point from the chimney of the home.)

-An example showing a visual line-of-sight, but reduced radio line-of-sight: (if you are close, this will still work)
+An example showing a visual line-of-sight, but reduced radio line-of-sight: (this shows nearly 1/2 of the radio signal is blocked, but if you are close enough, this will still work)

 There are some options to be able to get the service.

-An example showing a radio line-of-sight by using a TV tower:
+An example showing a radio line-of-sight by getting the antenna higher (such as a pole or TV tower):

-The difficult part with the tower is to determine exactly how tall it has to be to achieve full radio line-of-sight.
+The difficult part when trying to raise the height to clear an obstruction is determining how tall it has to be to achieve full radio line-of-sight.

 Or as a last resort, remove the obstruction.
 In other words cut down the problem tree(s).
 Of course this one gets to be a bit of a problem if the obstruction is your neighbour's house, and not a tree.